 We have representative sides who compete during both the school week and on Saturday mornings in the following sports: Rugby Union, Football, Basketball, Netball, Rounders, Athletics, Gymnastics, Dance, Cricket, Swimming and Cross Country.

 Clubs and Recognition across the Academy

 Here at Samuel Ryder Academy, every student has the opportunity to be recognised for their dedication, teamwork, passion and creativity by attending clubs regularly.
 Whatever their passion, there is a club for each student.
 These clubs normally run during their “typical” season and the timetable changes each term to reflect this.
-Please click here to see the most up to date version (whole academy).

 Students who demonstrate at least a year’s commitment will qualify to receive their “Recognition badge” for each club.
 If a student continues to contribute to a range of clubs, over a number years, then they can be nominated towards receiving “Half colours” and then “Full colours” towards the end of their time at SRA.
 The following categories are used for nomination:

 - Aesthetic/Creative Achievement (Art, Dance, Drama, Music)